 Learning to recognize the uppercase and lowercase letters of the alphabet is one of the most important first steps in learning how to read.

-Alphabet Books and their accompanying resources help students learn to identify, name, and write the letters of the alphabet.
-Along with printable and projectable books for every letter of the alphabet there are flashcards, Chants, and Letter Formation Worksheets to help teachers, parents, and caregivers teach the alphabetic principle.
+Reading A-Z Alphabet Books and their accompanying resources help students learn to identify, name, and write the letters of the alphabet.
+Along with printable and projectable books for the letters of the alphabet, there are flashcards, Chants, and Letter Formation Worksheets to help teachers, parents, and caregivers teach the alphabetic principle.